pbinkley/capture-n-preserve/README.md

 Installing

-* Install [http://code.google.com/p/wkhtmltopdf/](wkhtmltopdf and wkhtmltoimage).
+* Install [wkhtmltopdf and wkhtmltoimage](http://code.google.com/p/wkhtmltopdf/).
 On Ubuntu I used [these instructions](http://avad.hu/t/content/setting-wkthmltopdf-ubuntu-server-1004).
 (It was written for 10.04 but it worked on my 12.04 installation; the compilation can take hours though).
 Don't skip the installation of xvfb.
+On a Mac, use Homebrew: brew install wkhtmltopdf
 * Install wget.
 If your distribution doesn't yet include wget 1.14, you'll need to grab the source and compile it from [gnu.org](https://www.gnu.org/software/wget/).
 * Install pngcrush